Top 10 Castles in Perthshire

 To visit a Perthshire castle that is steeped in history – the fantastic Huntingtower Castle should be on your list.
 Just a short distance from the city centre, you can enjoy a day soaking up the heritage of this fantastic place before heading into Perth afterwards to experience everything our city has to offer in the evening!

-Visit the island castle where Mary Queen of Scots was imprisoned and forced to abdicate – Loch Leven Castle is waiting to be discovered!
-Also visited by Robert the Bruce and used as a location of military action in the Scottish Wars of Independence, the castle is now in ruin but the remains are protected and accessible via a ferry from nearby Kinross!
+Description: The island castle where Mary Queen of Scots was imprisoned and forced to abdicate Also visited by Robert the Bruce and used as a location of military action in the Scottish Wars of Independence, the castle is now in ruin but the remains are protected and accessible via a ferry from nearby Kinross!

 Once a guest in the castle, Mary Queen of Scots’ host became her jailer in 1567 and during this period she was forced to abdicate in favour of her son James IV.
 Eventually, Mary managed to escape and fled Scotland.